3. Identify issues and find solutions

 - manage the workforce through business change

 These categories cover a range of activities to help ensure your workforce matches business requirements into the future.
-Yearly review of your workforce plan will ensure that the business objectives are still relevant.
-Strategies can also be adjusted in response to workforce and external trends.
+You are not fixed to the strategies and solutions you develop, they can also be adjusted in response to workforce and external trends.
+You’re in total control.

 Identify issues and find solutions checklist